Late presentation of Coats disease in a 12-year-old boy: a case report

 Coats disease is a rare abnormality characterized with retinal telangiectasia and aneurysms with retinal exudation, most often seen in young males and usually affecting only one eye.
 A 12-year-old boy came in with a three-month history of vision loss and pain in his right eye, alongside progressively worsening blurred vision over the last year.
 His visual acuity was reduced to only light perception in the right eye, while his left eye maintained 5/5 vision.
 The intraocular pressure was 43.4 mmHg in the right eye and 15 mmHg in the left eye.
 Conjunctival hyperaemia, mild corneal edema, iris neovascularization, xantocoria, and dilated pupil was found in anterior segment.
 Ophthalmoscopy showed retinal telangiectasia in all quadrants and total bullous exudative retinal detachment.
 Coats disease cases that present at an advanced stage have fewer treatment options and generally a worse prognosis.

-Coats disease is defined as unilateral abnormality and exudation of retinal vascular, typically found in young boy.
-Diagnosing coats disease remains challenging, as the term has often been misused as a general label for various exudative retinopathies with similar fundus changes [1,2].
+Coats disease is defined as unilateral abnormality and exudation of retinal vascular, typically found in young boys.
+Diagnosing Coats disease remains challenging, as the term has often been misused as a general label for various exudative retinopathies with similar fundus changes [1,2].
 The exact pathophysiology of coats disease remains unknown.
 Various exudative retinopathies that may resemble this condition include retinitis pigmentosa, retinal macroaneurysms, morning glory anomaly, retinal tumor, ocular toxoplasmosis, and familial exudative retinopathy [1,3].
 Therefore, it is crucial to distinguish other exudative retinopathies from Coats disease to alleviate existing confusion surrounding the condition.
-This case report discusses an advanced case of coats disease in 12-year-old boy, focusing on the course of the disease.
+This case report discusses an advanced case of Coats disease in 12-year-old boy, focusing on the course of the disease.

 Patient information: a 12-year-old boy suffered from vision loss and pain in his right eye over the past three months.
 He had experienced progressively worsening blurred vision for a year but did not seek medical attention.
 Within 2 months, throbbing pain was felt in the eyes and became worse.
 There was no family history of similar conditions.
 His birth history and growth development were normal.
 The mother did not undergo Torch screening during pregnancy.
-The patient denied any history of medication use, trauma or prior use of glasses.
+The patient denied any history of medication use, trauma, or prior use of glasses.
 Both his medical history and family medical history were unremarkable.

 Clinical findings: upon examination, visual acuity was positive for light perception and 5/5 in the right and left eye, respectively.
 Intraocular pressure was 43.4 mmHg and 15 mmHg in the right and left eye, respectively.
 Anterior segment examination of the right eye (Figure 1) revealed conjunctival redness, slight corneal edema, a shallow anterior chamber, iris neovascularization, xantocoria, and a dilated pupil.